BitPangea/bitpangea/thecodex/002-relational/codex-RL-I/codex-RL-I-adjacency.md

-# Codex IV — The Adjacency
+# Codex RL-I — The Adjacency

 **Adopted:** June 19, 2026
-**Period:** Cartographic Period
+**Period:** Relational Domain

 ---

 ## Definition

-An Adjacency is the cartographic relation between two Parcels that share a common Boundary within BitPangea.
+An Adjacency is the cartographic relation between two Parcels that share a common Boundary within The World.

 ---

 ## The Definition

-The existence of multiple Parcels within BitPangea makes cartographic relationship possible.
+The existence of multiple Parcels within The World makes cartographic relation possible.

-An Adjacency exists not to establish ownership, access, obligation, governance, value, or claim, but to describe the direct relationship between neighboring Parcels.
+An Adjacency exists not to establish ownership, access, obligation, governance, value, or claim, but to describe the direct relation between neighboring Parcels.

 Without Boundaries, Parcels cannot be distinguished.